As you’d expect, DIY Rustic Wide Plank Plywood Flooring takes much longer to finish than just installing pre-made planks.

 Out of the three I used the pliers the most and the hammer the least.

 Using pliers, I’d repeatedly hit the face of the plywood with the back corner of the pliers.

 With the hammer, I used the side of the hammer, and the claw to make indentations in the plywood.

 If you look at the floor right above the hammer in the picture you’ll see the indentations the back of the pliers left.

-All the character building is important for your rustic plywood floors.
-The where and tear you are creating makes it look authentic, the more the character the better.
+The where and tear makes the planks look authentic, the more distressing the better.

 Adding Even More Character – Burning The Plywood Boards